jcastillocano/jcastillocano.github.io/_posts/2016-11-30-cookbook-design.markdown

 ## Workaround: flags

-you cannot go around and update all the cookbooks in Chef Supermarket, creating recipes for installation and configuration (if they don't already have them), we tried with some of them we found on the way and, even if some of them were updated, most of them were just forgotten.
+You cannot go around and update all the cookbooks in Chef Supermarket, creating recipes for installation and configuration (if they don't already have them), we tried with some of them we found on the way and, even if some of them were updated, most of them were just forgotten.